johmsalas/shake.nvim/README.md

-# nvim-lua-string-case
+# Plug and change

+- WORK IN PROGRESS: Not ready to be used by the general public

+This project allows to convert Lua functions to vim operators to easily change pieces of texts.
+For example, given a function that converts to camelCase, with this plugin, it can be a vim operator that could be applied on objects (like aw, p, i"), undone, repeated, it could even be used on macros

+This project also provides a set of basic `changes`:
+ - String cass (see available string case conversions)

 ## Features

-### motion
+### Operator

-A vim motion to change string case.
-Go from any text case (like camelCase) to any other in the supported list (like CONSTANT_CASE) using a regular text motion
+A vim operator to change strings, supports:

+- Change provided object
+- Change whole line
+- Change until end of line
+- Change word under cursor using LSP

 ### Bulk replacement

-Given two pieces of text A and B, it searches for all of A variants (in the different string cases), and replaces the text using B. It transforms and uses B, according to the target string case
+Given two pieces of text A and B, it searches for all of A variants (in different string cases or custom functions), and replaces the text using B. It transforms and uses B, according to the target transformation.
+String cases are prioritized over custom Lua functions

-## Available string case conversions
+## Available string changes

+### String case conversions

 | Trigger |      Case     | Example     |
 |---------|---------------|-------------|